 - Birthday Episode: In "What a Day for a Birthday", the Globetrotters have to raise $100 for Granny's birthday gift, an electric hair dryer.

-- Composite Character: The Prince in the Snow White episode is also The Frog Prince, as the Queen transforms him into a frog in an attempt to stop him from reaching Snow White.
+- Composite Character: The Prince is also The Frog Prince, as the Queen transforms him into a frog in an attempt to stop him from reaching Snow White.
 With the Globetrotters' help, he reaches her and wakes her with his kiss, and her kiss changes him back to normal.

-- Dude, She's Like, in a Coma!: The Globetrotters angrily stop the Prince from kissing Snow White the first time, not believing he's really a prince and thinking he's just a punk trying to get fresh with an unconscious woman and not an actual prince.
+- Dude, She's Like, in a Coma!: The Globetrotters angrily stop the Prince from kissing Snow White the first time, assuming that he's just some punk trying to get fresh with an unconscious woman and not an actual prince.

 - Easily Forgiven: The Evil Queen gets off scot-free and is treated as a friend by the others after her scheme is foiled.

-- Genre Savvy: In the Snow White episode, Snow White seems to not be a story in this world and its events are happening for the first time.
-The Globetrotters nonetheless know a lot of fairy tale tropes like how Snow White needs to be woken by a prince because they have read other fairy tales like Sleeping Beauty.
+- Genre Savvy: Snow White seems to not be a story in this world and its events are happening for the first time.
+The Globetrotters nonetheless know a lot of fairy tale tropes, like how Snow White needs to be woken by a prince because they have read other fairy tales like Sleeping Beauty.

-- Your Costume Needs Work: Snow White doesn't believe the heroes are the real Harlem Globetrotters—at least not until they show off their basketball skills.
+- Your Costume Needs Work: Snow White initially doesn't believe that the heroes are the real Harlem Globetrotters—at least not until they show off their basketball skills.